 - 1. How you first learned about the Andrews doctoral program in Leadership. - 2.
 Why you decided to enroll in the program. - 3.
 A description of your experience at the orientation. - 4.
-A description of your experience with your Regional Group. - 5.
+A description of your experience with your regional learning group. - 5.
 A description of your experience with your dissertation project.